 The 1st line

 The lower trigram Kan denotes discipline, as water can be used as a measurement ruler to check levels.
-The upper trigram Kun represents the troops which are driven by Zhen (to move).
+The upper trigram Kun1 represents the troops which are driven by Zhen (to move).
 They rest on Kan, signifying that dispatching troops must be based on discipline.
 However, line 1 remains outside the disciplined troops, signifying that it has no discipline.

 Training civilians to become soldiers is necessary to build a fighting force.
 Line 1 at the commoner's position isn't in the place right to it; therefore it won't act righteously or abide by the norm of hexagram Shi.
-Whether it is possible to win the war is still not known at this time; however it is definitely ominous if the troops are dispatched without discipline.
+Whether it is possible to win the war is still unknown at this time; however it is definitely ominous if the troops are dispatched without discipline.

 Enlightenment through six one: to enforce discipline.
 The most important thing in leading troops is discipline, which must be established from the beginning.
 It is definitely ominous if discipline is overlooked and troops are dispatched without it.
 Misfortune is caused when a crisis is emerging but corrections aren’t made in time.
 If this line changes to masculine and acts righteously, the hexagram will appear in the form of Lin (19), to approach, where those in positions above approach those below, signifying supervision and management.

 The subject is at (在) the core position (中) of Shi (troops) (師), which entails auspiciousness (吉), and then there will be no (无) calamity (or fault) (咎).
 The king (王) thrice (三) gives order to confer (錫命) a government post and gifts.